NextronSystems/thor-manual/deployment/thunderstorm.rst

 Thunderstorm Update
 ^^^^^^^^^^^^^^^^^^^

-The Thunderstorm service gets updated just as THOR does.
-Use "thor-util update" to update signatures or "thor-util upgrade" to update binaries and signatures.
-The service has to be stopped during the updates.
+The Thunderstorm service is updated in the same way as THOR.
+Use ``thor-util update`` to update signatures or ``thor-util upgrade`` to update binaries and signatures.
+The service must be stopped during the update.

 Update signatures:

 .. code-block:: console

    nextron@unix:~$ thor-util update

 Upgrade signatures: